matthewmullin01/clusterkit/docs/UMAP_TROUBLESHOOTING.md

 - Console output shows: `embedded scales quantiles at 0.05 : 2.00e-1 , 0.5 : 2.00e-1, 0.95 : 2.00e-1, 0.99 : 2.00e-1`
 - All quantiles are exactly 0.2, indicating degenerate initialization

+#### Important: This Only Affects Test Data
+**This issue does NOT occur with real embeddings from text models.** Production usage with embeddings from models like:
+- OpenAI's text-embedding-ada-002
+- Jina embeddings
+- Sentence transformers
+- BERT-based models

+...works perfectly fine.
+The hanging only occurs with synthetic random test data.

 #### Root Cause
-This is a bug in the underlying annembed Rust library's `dmap_init` initialization algorithm.
-Under certain conditions, it initializes all points to exactly the same location (0.2, 0.2), causing gradient descent to fail.
+The underlying annembed Rust library's `dmap_init` initialization algorithm expects data with manifold structure (like real embeddings have).
+When given uniform random data without structure, it can initialize all points to exactly the same location (0.2, 0.2), causing gradient descent to fail.

+#### Why Real Embeddings Work
+Real text embeddings have:
+- Natural clustering (similar texts have similar embeddings)
+- Meaningful dimensions that correlate
+- Values typically in range [-0.12, 0.12]
+- High dimensionality (384-1536 dimensions)
+- Inherent manifold structure that UMAP is designed to find

 #### Triggering Conditions
-The bug is more likely to occur with:
+The bug only occurs with:
-- Uniform random data without structure
+- Uniform random test data without structure
-- Data with very small variance
+- Synthetic data with very small variance
-- Large data ranges (e.g., [-1, 5] instead of [-0.01, 0.01])
+- Oversimplified test cases
-- Small values of `nb_grad_batch` (< 5)
+- Small values of `nb_grad_batch` (< 5) combined with random data
-- Small values of `nb_sampling_by_edge` (< 5)
+- Small values of `nb_sampling_by_edge` (< 5) combined with random data

 #### Workarounds